 When a violation is issued by the Department of Highway Safety and Motor Vehicles, the Department of Revenue deposits \$100 into the General Revenue Fund, \$10 into the Department of Health Administrative Trust Fund, and \$3 into the Brain and Spinal Cord Injury Trust Fund.
-In addition, the Department of Revenue or Clerk of Court remits \$45 to the local jurisdiction issuing the violation.
-To date, the department has not initiated the issuance of RLC violations.
+In addition, the Department of Revenue or clerk of court remits \$45 to the local jurisdiction issuing the violation.
+To date, the department has not initiated the issuance of red light cameras (RLC) violations.

 When a violation is issued by a local government, the Department of Revenue deposits \$70 into the General Revenue Fund, \$10 into the Department of Health Administrative Trust Fund, and \$3 into the Brain and Spinal Cord Injury Trust Fund.
-In addition, the local government retains or the Clerk of Court remits \$75 to the local jurisdiction issuing the violation.
+In addition, the local government retains or the clerk of court remits \$75 to the local jurisdiction issuing the violation.